telerik/ajax-docs/controls/treelist/functionality/scrolling/how-to/scrolling-to-the-selected-item.md

 	1. Use the treelist's dataDiv to access the DOM element for the scrollable region of the treelist.

 	1. Use the DOM element for the row to check if it is visible in the scrollable region.
-If it is not, set the **scrollTop** property of the scrollable region to scroll the treelist so that the selected rowis showing.
+If it is not, set the **scrollTop** property of the scrollable region to scroll the treelist so that the selected row is showing.

 The following example demonstrates this technique: